 The laughter resumed, steadily becoming crueler the nearer he progressed, fists unclenched enough the flames died out.
 Mew stood her ground, using her willpower to control her wavering.
 It was tempting to back away, to keep him as far away as possible, her mind and even the children hollering at her to run.
 She still chose to stare her prosecutor down, telling herself she was strong enough now to hold him back to at least give Lugia time to recover, or even go for help.
 She honestly wouldn't blame him if he did.

-Mewtwo's laugh quieted to a faint chuckle when he reached her in knee-deep water, bodies a hair's breadth from the slightest touch, peering down into her face.
+Mewtwo's laugh quieted to a faint chuckle when he reached her in knee-deep water, bodies a hair's breadth from the slightest touch.
 The smaller Legendary glowered back, slowly dropping her arms to show her neutrality.
 A crooked smile then spread and his eyes flashed alive with malice, startling her.
 His hand snatched her by the throat, cutting off any attempt to gasp or scream, and pulled her up to his eye-level.
-Mew grasped his fingers with both hands, straining to loosen them, struggling in his grip.
+Mew grasped his fingers with both hands, straining to loosen them as she struggled in his grip.

 "How foolish of you to think that," he cackled, giving her a slight shake.
 "It only worked because you are too naïve, too pitiful to think for yourself.
 Had you been less stubborn and allowed me to care for you, you would have been healed a long time ago."